rkendall/reffix/README.md

 ![Command line output](img/example1.png)

-The program can repair only references broken as a result of files being moved.
-It cannot yet handle references broken as a result of files being renamed.
-If a broken reference refers to a filename that is shared by mutliple files in different locations, refix will prompt you to select the correct filepath to use for the corrected reference.
+If git version control is available for the files being parsed, `refix` will use data from git status to fix references broken by renaming or moving files.
+If git is unavailable, the program can repair references broken as a result of files being moved but not as a result of files being renamed.
+If a broken reference refers to a filename that is shared by mutliple files in different locations, refix may not be able to determine which path to use and will prompt you to select the correct filepath.

 ![Prompt to choose file](img/example2.png)